 In 2009, my mother passed away rather suddenly after a short bout with cancer.
 At that time, my grandparents were in their late 80s and early 90s.
 We made the trip that year and again the following year.
 After that, it became too difficult to continue the tradition.
 My grandparents could no longer walk to the beach.
 We needed to rent a different house where everything they needed was on one level.
 Even then, the rentals were not accommodating for people of that age.

-As imperfect as they were, I miss those summer vacations.
-I miss for the laughter.
-I miss the obligatory family photos.
-I miss playing Twister with the kids.
-I miss the bickering.
-I miss looking at everyone on the beach or around the dining table and thinking how amazing it was to be able to experience something like this with four generations spanning 90 years.Why you should plan multi-generational vacations before the opportunity passes.
+As imperfect as they were, I miss those summer vacations; the laughter, the obligatory family photos, playing Twister with the kids and even the bickering.
+I would look at everyone on the beach or around the dining table and think how amazing it was to be able to experience this with four generations spanning 90 years.Why you should plan multi-generational vacations before the opportunity passes.
 And it will pass.
 Click To Tweet

 Even then, I knew how extraordinary this was.
 Now that my mother and both grandparents are gone, it means even more.
 If I had the opportunity now to go back and change any of it, I would want it to be exactly as it was.
 I wouldn’t change a thing.